There’s no escaping, so don’t waste a minute (46)

 If you find yourself trapped in that room that is shrinking life out of you, let go and let God in.

 It couldn’t be simpler, yet for some it will take a lifetime to come to this conclusion.
+It took me years before I seriously stopped and considered what was truly important and what could slide.

 If you are interested in a chat, message me on WhatsApp with the button to the right hand bottom corner of this page or email me direct on email@example.com and we can arrange to meet if you’re in Perth, Western Australia or zoom chat anywhere in the world.